moby/moby/docs/man/docker.1.md

 # STORAGE DRIVER OPTIONS

-Docker uses storage backends (or "graphdriver" in Docker internals) to create writable containers from images.
+Docker uses storage backends (known as "graphdrivers" in the Docker internals) to create writable containers from images.
 Many of these backends use operating system level technologies and can be configured.

 Specify options to the storage backend with **--storage-opt** flags.
 The only backend that currently takes options is *devicemapper*.
 Therefore use these